Task Force Guidelines (as of April 2015)

-For those who propose to continue or start a task force, please send a completed copy of this form by September 30, 2015 to email@example.com to be reviewed by the Board on October 13, 2015.
+For those who propose to continue or start a task force, please send a completed copy of this form to email@example.com to be reviewed by the Board at the next Board of Directors Meeting.

 Committees & Task Forces

 NADD sponsors several committees and task forces.
 Please view the latest September 2022 list here: Task Forces & Nominating Committee member list (PDF)

 Carol E. Bonner, Bridgewater State University

 The charge of this committee is to develop a marketing strategy and materials to communicate the value of the social work profession, deepening the pool of individuals interested in the MSW.
 Specific tasks include to: